If Your Class is Out of Control

 - Stay consistent.
 The more consistent you are, the more quickly you will regain control.
 It won’t be easy, but you need to address every problem with your predetermined response.
 After a few weeks or months, you may be able to loosen up, but don’t let anything go until you’re confident that your class is under control.

-I hope these suggestions will get you headed in the right direction, but if you’re still wondering how to put it all together, we would also love to help you implement them in our Teach 4 the Heart Mentorship program.
-We’ll help you reduce chaos and establish an orderly class that both you & your students enjoy!
+I hope these suggestions will get you headed in the right direction, but if you’re still wondering how to put it all together, you won’t want to miss the free Classroom Management Solutions training!